nancyc0337/sep11-freedom-project/tool/learning-log.md

 * Phaser support MP3 and OGG audio files
 ![alt text](image-15.png)

+### 1/6/2025

+#### Making Your First Phaser 3 Game in TypeScript - Part 1

+Link to the video: [Making Your First Phaser 3 Game in TypeScript - Part 1](https://youtu.be/tFkMxzHwmDw?si=aRZtqAOcTdVcufU6).

+Link to the Tinkering: https://github.com/nancyc0337/sep11-freedom-project/tree/main/tool/tinkering-8

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc